mindis/snowplow.github.com/analytics/tools-and-techniques/converting-snowplow-data-into-a-format-suitable-for-olap.md

 Remember - we're only including a handful of dimensions to keep this tutorial manageable.
 We recommend including as many dimensions as possible, to support as wide a range of OLAP analyses as possible.

-<h3><a name="granularity">5.2 Work out what level of granularity to use i.e. what each line of data reprents (one event or a higher level of aggregation)?</a></h3>
+<h3><a name="granularity">5.2 Work out what level of granularity to use i.e. what each line of data reprents.
+(One event or a higher level of aggregation?)</a></h3>

 We discussed the merits and costs or keeping more granular data in your OLAP cube.
 For the sakes of this example, we're going aggregate data by page by visit.
 That means we will be able to look at the number of page views and number of unique page views by visit, but not analyse e.g. for users who look at a particular web page twice in one session e.g. how many page views they viewed in between the two of the same page.

 <h3><a name="define">5.3 Define our table</a></h3>

-To return to our example, we are now in a position to define the structure of the OLAP data as it would look in Infobright:
+To return to our example, we are now in a position to define the structure of the OLAP data as it would look in <a name="table-def">Infobright</a>:

 {% highlight mysql %}